Clinging to the theme of sweaty, shirtless men, we bring you our reflections on hot pot in China.

 - Extracting food: When your food is cooked to your taste, remove your skewers from the broth.
 Take the food with your chopsticks, drag it through any hot sauces or cooling agents, and chow down.

 As you might imagine, hot pot is not only an eating experience, it’s a social activity.
-Here are some of the best and most representative moments our recent travels in China:

 “Welcome to China” Hot Pot – Urumqi (Xinjiang Province)